beachbarbacoa/BookIT/DEPLOY.md

 ## Step 2: Ensure Your Code is on GitHub

-Make sure your latest code, including the new `render.yaml` blueprint, is pushed to your GitHub repository.
+Make sure your latest code, including the corrected `render.yaml` blueprint, is pushed to your GitHub repository.

 ## Step 3: Create a New Blueprint on Render